 On October 31 and November 1, 2018, the Hawai‘i Symphony Orchestra will perform Symphony of the Hawaiian Birds, an innovative orchestral concert that teaches elementary and secondary students about Hawai‘i’s native bird extinction crisis, at the Neal S. Blaisdell Concert Hall.
 It is anticipated that the concert, which premiered in May, will bring in more than 5,000 students from over 50 schools on O‘ahu.
 These concerts are free to school groups, grades four through twelve.

 Symphony of the Hawaiian Birds is a collaboration among the UH Mānoa College of Education (COE), Colleges of Arts and Humanities, the College of Tropical Agriculture and Human Resources, and two community partners – the Bernice Pauahi Bishop Museum and the Hawai‘i Symphony Orchestra.
-Charlotte Frambaugh-Kritzer, Director of the COE Institute for Teacher Education Secondary program and a principal investigator, describes being involved with this project as one of the top highlights of her career.
+Charlotte Frambaugh-Kritzer, Director of the COE School of Teacher Education Secondary program and a principal investigator, describes being involved with this project as one of the top highlights of her career.

 “I’m so excited that we can offer more shows this fall,” Frambaugh-Kritzer said.
 “The music, hula, and animation presented at the symphony becomes another vehicle for us all to feel the plight of the Hawaiian forest birds coupled with learning the importance of conservation.
 In my opinion, there is not a more compelling learning opportunity for our primary and secondary students.”